 Ingredients needed for Homemade Basil Pesto Sauce:

 - Fresh Basil Leaves – If you are lucky enough to have your own basil plants, use that!
-My friend, Kerri, took the picture above for me.
-She has the most amazing garden beds!
+I’ve got a large pot of basil that I’ve been regularly pruning and using for pesto!

 - Pine Nuts – These are pricy, but worth it.